 The BP Bridge is a bridge that crosses Columbus Drive at Millennium Park in Chicago, Illinois.
 It was designed by architect Frank Gehry and engineer Ron Klemencic and completed in 2004.
 The bridge is 163 meters (535 feet) long and 9 meters (30 feet) wide stainless steel plates, with a main span of 102 meters (335 feet).

-The BP Corporation commissioned the bridge and band shell as part of the Millennium Park project sponsorship.
+The BP Corporation commissioned the bridge and band shell for the Millennium Park project sponsorship.
 Gehry’s design was chosen from a competition held in 2001, and construction began in 2002.
-The BP Bridge was completed ahead of schedule and under budget and opened to the public in 2004.
+The BP Bridge was completed on schedule, under budget, and opened to the public in 2004.

-In addition to the park’s Pritzker Concert Pavilion, Gehry created a stunning pedestrian bridge — now named the Bbp bridge — to connect Millennium Park to the Daley Bicentennial Plaza.
+In addition to the park’s Pritzker Concert Pavilion, Gehry created a stunning pedestrian bridge called the BP Bridge to connect Millennium Park to the Daley Bicentennial Plaza.

 The bridge is popular with pedestrians and cyclists, who use it to cross Columbus Drive and access the park.
 It is also used by the Chicago Transit Authority’s ‘L’ train, which travels over the bridge to and from Millennium Park station.